codycarroll/website.io/content/publication/everest/index.md

 summary:
 tags:
 - Source Themes
-title: Mountaineers in an Extreme Environment, An update on effects of age and sex on rates of success and death on Mount Everest (Preprint)
+title: Mountaineers on Mount Everest, effects of age, sex, prior experience, and crowding on rates of success and death
 url_code: ""
 url_dataset: ""
 url_pdf: ""